-- Gently toss the ball of yarn to a child on the opposite side of the circle while you hold one end of the yarn. - Instruct the child to hold part of the yarn and toss the ball to another child.
+• Gently toss the ball of yarn to a child on the opposite side of the circle while you hold one end.

+- Instruct the child to hold part of the yarn and toss the ball to another child.
 (Each child must continue to hold his or her part of the yarn.) - Continue until you have formed a web.